Engielolz/765coverbot/README.md

+# 765 Cover Bot

+This is a bot thing made entirely in Bash and cURL that posts random covers by 765 Production idols.

-# bash-atproto
+## bash-atproto

 Perhaps the cheapest and dirtiest way to make a bot for Bluesky, this is a bash script that makes calls to cURL which in turns makes calls to Bluesky APIs to authenticate and post.

-This script will eventually handle the 765 Production Cover Bot.

 **Do not use this for anything serious!**

-If for whatever reason you still want to use this, remember that this script will break in the far future when OAuth is required to authenticate with ATProto.
+If for whatever reason you still want to use this, remember that this script will break in the future when OAuth is required to authenticate with ATProto.

 ## Setup